 The color of your natural hair results from the melanin in the hair follicles.
 Depending on your ethnicity, your hair can be black, blonde, brown, or red.
-With age, the pigment cells (melanocytes) that produce melanin begin to die, and hair changes to grey and eventually white.
+With age, the pigment cells (melanocytes) that produce melanin begin to dysfunction, and hair changes to grey and eventually white.

 We’ll discuss the differences between grey and white hair in detail to help you understand what sets them apart.